aiidateam/aiida-core/docs/source/tutorial/basic.rst

     Provenance graph of the ``ArithmeticAddCalculation`` CalcJob, with one input provided by the output of the ``multiply`` calculation function.

-Finally, note that you can also see more details on any process, including its inputs and outputs, using the verdi shell:
+You can see more details on any process, including its inputs and outputs, using the verdi shell:

 .. code:: bash